jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 #### The Tofflad Clubs

 The Tofflad Clubs are a decentralized underground association of pugilists.
 They engage in bloodsport as an act of devotion to Dreze.
 Their cultists gather on a regular schedule to engage in bare-knuckle boxing with strict rules of competition.

+#### The Drikenlad Bunches

+The Drinkenlad Bunches are a decentralized underground association of party-goers.
+They organize lavish parties where music is played, excessive amounts of wine are consumed, and excessive amounts of food are eaten.
+These parties continue until everyone present passes out.

+#### The Villiglad Societies

+The Villiglad Societies are a decentralized underground association of rewilders.
+They act in high populated urban areas, and demolish buildings regardless of whether they are in use.
+The Villiglads capture eggs and live babies of dangerous animals from the wilderness, and introduce them to urban centers where they wreak havoc when they are grown.
+They also plant weeds that aggressively overtake buildings and destroy their foundations.
+Furthermore, Villiglads have the magical ability to animate plants into dangerous carnivorous monsters.
+Some of these animated plants are stationary, and some are mobile.

 Monsters
 --------